laomaiweng/aquavitae-undo/doc/source/index.rst

 Actions can be created in a variety of ways.
 All that is required is that an action which has occurred has *do*, *undo* and *text* methods, none of which accept any arguments.
-The action must also be added to the stack manually using `stack.append`.
+The action must also be added to the stack manually using `Stack.append`.
 The simplest way of creating custom actions is to create a class which provides these methods and adds itself to the stack when created.